 No matter what you do, you need to move.
 Every.
 Single.
 Day.
 I know… I don’t like exercise, I don’t have time to exercise, I’m taking time away from something else to exercise.
 I know.
 I know.
 I know.
-But I’ve talked about this many times – those are simply excuses.
+But I’ve talked about this before – those are excuses.
+I’ll tell you a story.
 I never used to exercise.
 Never ever!
 Then what happens is… you get older.
 And then you have to exercise so you might as well start now – whatever age you are – start now.
-I got the notion to start running about ten years ago – I don’t even honestly know where it came from but all of the sudden I started running – had a couple babies and figured, I need to get this body back in shape ( I gained 50 pounds with each of those babies).
+I got the notion to start running about ten years ago – I don’t even honestly know where it came from but all of the sudden I started running – had a couple babies and figured, hmm I need to get this body back in shape ( I gained 50 pounds with each of those babies – yep 50).
 I started with 5K’s and then 10 K’s and then a half marathon, which actually kind of sucked but I still did it.
 My God… the mom guilt with that.
 Do you know how much time you have to put in to train for a half marathon?
 Hours at a time, 3, 4, 5 times a week!
 I was taking time away from my babies, from my husband – oh no, my husband was going to have to get dinner ready a couple nights a week, which by the way he was happy to do but the guilt!!!!!!!!!!!!!!
 What?
-You are doing something for yourself that takes you away from your family?
+You are doing something for yourself that takes you away from your family.
 YEP I did.
-But I also carried the mom guilt that goes along with that and I’m here today to tell you, that was a mistake.
+But I also carried that mom guilt that goes along with that and I’m here today to tell you that was a mistake.
 Do you know how much better of a mom I was because I felt balance in doing something for me?
 Do you know how much better of a wife I was – being supported by my husband in this big goal I had?
-Do you know how confident I felt in number one, being able to achieve my goal and actually call myself a “runner?”
-And number two, the fact that I was modeling goal – setting and achieving for my boys – showing them that when you put in the work, you can accomplish anything you set your mind to.
+And ladies, if your husband doesn’t support you in your goals… hmmm that is a discussion you need to be having.
+Do you know how confident I felt in number one being able to achieve my goal and actually call myself a “runner?”
+And number two in the fact that I was modeling goal – setting and achieving for my boys – showing them that when you put in the work, you can accomplish anything you set your mind to.
 Modeling for my boys that it was OK to do things for myself and that didn’t make me a bad mom, bad wife, bad anything – it made me better!
 Let go of the mom guilt right this second.
-So… this has veered off a bit but the point is to get moving and for me that was by running.
-Doing any kind of movement for your own self care needs to be a priority.
-Use your IPhone Health App or grab yourself a FitBit (on Amazon).
+So… this has veered off a bit but still very connected.
+The point is to get moving and for me that was by running but I think it needs to be said that doing any kind of movement (or anything else) for your own self care needs to be a priority.
 Now, ten years later, my knees are a mess so I do Bodypump or walk 3 miles – but I do something most days.
 I’m not saying that I don’t have days where I’m feeling crappy, sick, tired, whatever.
 I do.
 And honestly, sometimes I don’t get that exercise in but when I do, I feel more balanced and able to do the daily grind.
-So today, RIGHT NOW, move your body!
+Whether you choose to do yoga, walk, run, (or wog like me – walk really fast – I don’t do the arm motions though), you can do classes, lift weights, whatever – move your body every day as much as you can.
+Now, I teach 1st grade so let me tell ya, I never even sit down from 7-4 unless I have a meeting or have to enter data at the computer – not even for lunch so I’m moving all day but actually setting time aside each day for me to do some type of exercise self care shows not only myself that I am important enough to hold my health in high regard but models for others a healthy lifestyle.
+How do I want to show up for my students?
+For my family?
+For my co-workers?
+For my friends?
+Depleted or full of energy because I took time to get my heart pumping.
+I’m not gonna lie.
+I’m not going to be here and tell you I workout every single day – I don’t.
+But I do make movement a priority for myself.
+Walk, run, bike, whatever – move – it’s the only time you have to listen to your mind.
+That is the time, when I’ve been stuck on something and walked away, moved a little, listened to my mind – those are the times when great ideas come – like magic!
+Huge problems suddenly find answers.
+I use my note catcher on my Iphone and most often several times on each walk just to capture a thought, idea, solution, whatever, I am note-taking.
+And most often, for a portion of my walk, I will listen to a podcast and do some personal growth (why not kill two birds with one stone – not literally people) and open a different note catcher to write notes or important quotes so I don’t forget.
+Why not multi-task?
+We’ve talked before about time.
+You will never find time for anything.
+If you want time, you have to make it.
+It’s not that you don’t have time, it’s that you are using it differently.
+So use your time wisely and if the only way you are going to get both exercise and personal growth in for the day is by doing them together – then do them together – simultaneously.

 It’s like a little gift to yourself… thus the word “present.”
 Be present.
 What does that even mean?
 I’m here.
 I’m going through the motions.
 I’m getting through this thing called life – going to sporting events for children, working, taking care of the kids, cleaning the house/yard, dinner on the table every night.
 I’m getting it done – what do you mean I’m not present?
 Well, you’re not.
 Not if you are doing more than one thing at a time.
 I know.
 I know.
 You are saying, “Life is crazy.
 If I don’t multi-task, I will never catch up/get done with everything I am expected to do.”
 And I want you to know that I absolutely understand that.
 I am the queen of multi-tasking.
 I can get it all done – eight things at once – after all, I teach a room full of 6 year olds.
 I have to be able to do more than one thing at a time.
 It is my life – at work and home.
 I’m not saying that you shouldn’t be multi-tasking.
 I’m saying that you must find times that you can slow down and be present.
 Find those times that make you joyful.
 Find those events that you won’t get back.
 Find those things that might be “a last time.”
 Those are the times you need to slow down.
 A book to remind you: Breakfast With Buddha.
 So today, RIGHT NOW, be present.